 What is ChatGPT?

-A while back we wrote about GPT–3, a language model that we tested with real customer service queries, with … mixed results.
-ChatGPT is another language model based on the newer GPT–3.5, and it’s built specifically for conversational interaction.
+A while back we wrote about GPT–3, a language model that we tested with real customer service queries, with… mixed results.
+ChatGPT is built specifically for conversational interaction, using a new language model based on GPT–3.5 (for the free version) and GPT-4 if you pay for ChatGPT Plus.

 At its best, ChatGPT can save you time, enhance your knowledge, and provide inspiration for new approaches.
 When it works, it feels like a sentient sci-fi computer — one of the good ones, not an evil one.
 Hopefully.